dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		4691.iqtree.treefile.mm  5366.iqtree.treefile.mm  5842.iqtree.treefile.mm  6119.iqtree.treefile.mm  6483.iqtree.treefile.mm  ...

-* Now let's compare one original homologs vs a mask one
+* Now let's compare one original homologs vs a masked one

 	Open, plot, root and order the nodes in Figtree of one the original homologs trees.